Tubbz-alt/Thoynk.github.io/_posts/2018-01-19-Thoynk-Is-Collaborative-Python0.markdown

 date:   2018-01-19 12:41:30 -0600
 categories: Thoynk update
 ---
-This is a trial run of Jekyll ... for a lot of different reasons, maybe because Jekyll offers powerful support for code snippets such as the Towers of Hanoi code from [Python Course](https://www.python-course.eu/python3_course.php):
+This is a trial run of Jekyll for Thoynk ... we're trying Jekyll for a lot of different reasons, maybe because Jekyll offers powerful support for code snippets such as the Towers of Hanoi code from [Python Course](https://www.python-course.eu/python3_course.php):

 {% highlight python %}
 #=> just an example to show highlighting functionality ...